 Copperheads are a venomous snake not uncommon here in North Carolina and their bite causes painful tissue damage and can even be fatal.
 North Carolina has the unfortunate distinction of having the highest rate of venomous snake bites in the United States.
 While it is usually my preference to relocate unwelcome wildlife, I do not hesitate to kill the copperhead.

 If snakes have overstayed their welcome in your yard and St. Patrick isn’t on hand to drive them away with a wave of his shepherd’s crook, all is not lost.
 Although it is nearly impossible to truly keep outdoor spaces snake-free, a few preventative measures might keep them from hanging around.

-wooden, rock piles or other debris piled near your home are an invitation for snakes to settle in. clear out what isn’t necessary and make sure the rest is kept tidy and away from structures.
+Stacks of wood, rock piles or other debris piled near your home are an invitation for snakes to settle in.
+Clear out what isn’t necessary and make sure the rest is kept tidy and away from structures.

 Tall grass is the perfect opportunity for these ground dwellers to lurk undetected.
 Snakes are unlikely to linger on a well-maintained lawn and if they do, you’ll see them coming.

 3: Keep Hedges Trimmed and Tidy

 Snakes follow the food.
 Field mice, frogs and other fodder are inclined to seek out dense brush or accumulated leaves to keep cool and out of sight.

 Seal that gap under the tool shed door and inspect the foundation of your home for any appealing hidey-holes.
 A space no wider than your finger can be all these reptiles need to make your house their home.